janaka120/Carousel-demo-app/README.md

 ## Sample Images

-Carousel images are getting in real time by using [https://pixabay.com/api/docs/](Pixabay API)
+Loading images realtime by using [Pixabay REST API](https://pixabay.com/api/docs/).
+Images are randomly display in the Carousel.